 This is a complete guide with everything you need to know from how to get there, where to stay and things to do in San Martin de los Andes, Argentina.

-Best things to do in San Martin de los Andes
+Best Things to Do in San Martin de los Andes

 The town is right in the heart of the Argentinian lake district so it’s no surprise that the best things to do in San Martin de los Andes are centred around the water.

-A short road trip through Lanin National Park
+Road Trip through Lanin National Park

 The road (RP48) around the northern shore of Lago Lácar is stunning.
 If you’re short of time, this 90 kilometre round trip on gravel roads can easily be enjoyed in 1 day.